c0d3r-SubGHz/Flipper-Zero-RollJam-Single-Chip-PoC/README.md

 This project demonstrates that a **single CC1101 transceiver** (controlled by the Flipper Zero) can successfully perform this attack by utilizing a highly optimized **Time-Division Multiplexing (TDM)** algorithm and bypassing the RTOS scheduler latency.

-By implementing **Atomic Interrupts (`__disable_irq`)** during the replay phase, this tool achieves sub-microsecond transmission precision, eliminating the "OS Jitter" that typically causes modern receivers (e.g., VAG, CAME) to reject cloned signals.
+By implementing **Atomic Async Bit-Banging** technique (bypassing the standard FIFO buffers) during the replay phase, this tool achieves sub-microsecond transmission precision via direct GPIO manipulation, effectively eliminating the "OS Jitter" that typically causes modern receivers (e.g., VAG, CAME) to reject cloned signals.

 ---